 The Problems with Marketing Nonstick Cookware

-Most manufactuers are honest, but they can use confusing terms like "stone" and "titanium" when in fact their cookware is PTFE-based.
+Most manufactuers are honest, but they can use confusing terms like "stone" and "titanium" when in fact their cookware is PTFE with some added materials.
 If you're not careful, you can easily end up with exactly the opposite kind of cookware than you think you're buying.

 In fact, marketing is a large source of the confusion about whether or not nonstick cookware is safe.
-The cookware had gotten a bad reputation in recent years, so some makers have put great effort into downplaying or disguising the safety issues with their cookware and even the exact makeup of their cookware.
-Even if nonstick cookware is completely safe when used properly, it's gotten a bad rap in some circles, and makers want to distance themselves from it.
-This is justifiable, but it has created a lot of confusing jargon for buyers.
-Wading through all of it to make sure you get what you want can be a real headache.
+The cookware has gotten a bad reputation in recent years, so some makers have put great effort into downplaying or disguising the safety issues with their cookware and even the exact makeup of their cookware.

 This is most common for PTFE nonstick, but that doesn't mean there aren't concerns about ceramic nonstick, too.
 In fact, the potential danger of ceramic nonstick--carcinogenic nanoparticles--isn't even addressed yet by makers.
 This will probably change in the future, as people become more aware of the issue, but for now, the makers are silent.

 The worst part about marketing is that all buyers want to do is find out if a cookware is safe to use, and they are bombarded with so much confusing information that it's hard to make a decision.
-Our article, Nonstick Cookware Brands: PTFE or Ceramic?, goes into more detail about how to sort through confusing marketing labels.
+Our article, Nonstick Cookware Brands: PTFE or Ceramic?, goes into more detail about how to sort through confusing marketing labels, and has a list of popular brands and what they actually are (i.e., PTFE (Teflon) or ceramic nonstick).

 Safety Issues with PTFE Nonstick Cookware

 Here are all the safety issues associated with PTFE nonstick cookware.
-This includes issues with use and durability, safety and health, and the environment.
+We broke this up into use and durability, safety and health, and the environment, although there is some overlap among the categories.

 Use and Durability Safety Issues